raghvendrasingh07/small-movie-app/README.md

 # Small Movie app using reactjs

 This is small movie app project.
-It fetch movies data through API and display in browser with image, title, rating and about movie (overview).
+It fetch movies data through API and display in browser with image, title, rating and overview.
 User can also search particular movies using search input box.

 ## Technologies used:

-Project is created with:

-- React js
+- Reactjs
 - HTML5
 - CSS3